Vectorized/solady/README.md

-├─ SignatureCheckerLib — "Library for verification of ECDSA and ERC1271 signatures" ├─ ECDSA — "Library for verification of ECDSA signatures" ├─ LibSort — "Library for efficient sorting of memory arrays" ├─ Base64 — "Library for Base64 encoding"
-├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce"
+├─ SignatureCheckerLib — "Library for verification of ECDSA and ERC1271 signatures" ├─ ECDSA — "Library for verification of ECDSA signatures" ├─ LibSort — "Library for efficient sorting of memory arrays" ├─ Base64 — "Library for Base64 encoding and decoding" ├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce"